-2.8.7 Other principles concerning disclosure of information
+2.8.6 Other principles concerning disclosure of information

-It is material for the reliability of the CA that the CA shall take all measures to see to the secrecy of confidential material it obtains in connection with the certificate activities and to the good administration of data unless otherwise required by legislation pertaining to the right of authorities to obtain information on the operation of the certificate system.
+It is material for the reliability of the certification authority that Digital and Population Data Services Agency take all measures to see to the secrecy of confidential material it obtains in connection with the certificate activities and to the good administration of data unless otherwise required by legislation pertaining to the right of authorities to obtain information on the operation of the certificate system.

-The CA conforms to the Personal Data Act and specific legislation in the processing of personal data.
-The CA has prepared the policy rules for the processing of personal data in connection with information disclosure and with the certificate activities.
+Digital and Population Data Services Agency conforms to the Personal Data Act and specific legislation in the processing of personal data.
+Digital and Population Data Services Agency has prepared the policy rules for the processing of personal data in connection with information disclosure and with the certificate activities.
 Special care must be taken when processing personal data.